jucora/TODO-LIST/README.md

 - User can create tasks for a project
 - User can edit tasks for a project
 - User can remove tasks for a project

+## :arrow_right: Instructions to use the TODO-LIST locally

+- You can clone the repo by running the next command in your command line:
+  <p><code>git clone https://github.com/jucora/TODO-LIST.git</code></p>

+- Next, follow the route: TODO-LIST/dist

+- You'll find the index.html file, open it and you're good to go!

 ## :computer: Languages and Tools